 NO SPOILERS AHEAD

-We recently launched our 1:4 scale MIMIC statue and fans of the franchise have been more than eager that the day has finally arrived after two years since the 2016 Christmas reveal.
-However, some of you may have looked past the game entirely and have never given it a shot, but I highly recommend that you at least give it a try it as it is an experience unlike any other.
+We recently launched our ARTORIAS THE ABYSSWALKER LIFE-SIZE AND GRAND-SCALE BUSTS from the Dark Souls series, and fans of the franchise, especially those that missed out on our 1/4th scale Artorias the Abysswalker statue, are more than eager to add this piece to their collection.
+However, some of you reading this may have never heard of or refuse to play the game entirely, but I highly recommend that you give it a shot as it is a video game experience unlike any other.
 Dark Souls Remastered is a great way to introduce new players to the series and is currently available on all major platforms.
 Today, we present you three reasons why we think you should play the Dark Souls series:

 - A secret at every corner

-That's all we have for now.
+Well, that is all we have for now.
 Hopefully, this convinces some of you to jump onto the Dark Souls hype.
-Our MIMIC statue is still open for pre-orders until the 18th of January 2019, and some of our Dark Souls collectibles are still open for waitlist.
-That still gives you plenty of time to try the series out yourselves.
-For more Dark Souls and First 4 Figures news and updates, please join our First 4 Figures Official Collectors Club Facebook group.
+Our ARTORIAS THE ABYSSWALKER LIFE-SIZE AND GRAND-SCALE BUSTS statue is still open for pre-orders until 19 July 2019.
+For more Dark Souls and First 4 Figures news and updates, please join our First 4 Figures Official Collectors Club on Facebook.